-Also relevant was the improvement of regulations on passenger rights.
-On December 13 2016 the Brazilian Civil Aviation Agency (ANAC) issued Directive 400/2016, which became effective 90 days later.
+Also relevant is the improvement of regulations on passenger rights.
+On 13 December 2016 the Brazilian Civil Aviation Agency (ANAC) issued Directive 400/2016, which became effective 90 days later.

 Directive 400/2016 is generally intended to apply to regular domestic and international carriage, as well as non-regular flights for which the company offers and sells individual tickets.
 It regulates the following:

 - carriage of passengers;

 Among the most relevant innovations of this new regulation, it implemented a partial deregulation of the baggage allowance rules, to the extent that ANAC will no longer establish minimum allowances for checked baggage.

 There is also a trend towards the liberalisation of foreign investments on local carriers.
 Currently, at least four-fifths of voting shares of Brazilian airlines must be owned by Brazilian citizens – foreign participation is limited to 20%.
 Further, Brazilian citizens must be appointed as officers of the carrier.
 The federal government has opined that limitations on foreign investments should be lifted, to the extent that foreign participation should not be limited at all, thus reaching 100% of the capital of air carriers established in Brazil.
 To date, no legislation has been passed to change the existing framework on foreign participation, although this is expected to change in the near future.